ccrysisa/ccrysisa.github.io/docs/posts/posix-threads/index.md

 - [x] [Part IV Other Systems: IIIPthreads: A Brief Review](http://pages.mtu.edu/~shene/FORUM/Taiwan-Forum/ComputerScience/004-Concurrency/WWW/SLIDES/15-Pthreads.pdf)

-&gt; Conditions in Pthreads are usually used with a mutex to enforce mutual exclusion.
+> Conditions in Pthreads are usually used with a mutex to enforce mutual exclusion.

 #### mutex locks